PeterCamilleri/mini_readline/README.md

 retrieve the secret codes by just scrolling through previous entries.
 * :initial is the initial text used to prefill the readline edit area with the specified text.
 Leave as an empty string to default to the empty edit area.
-* :term is the interactive source of data, the console by default.
-The raw terminal console driver automatically adapts to the system environment (Windows or Other) so that correct operation is normally achieved with no further actions on the part of the user.
-The terminal support class can be changed, to a user supplied class, to get data from another source, such as a serial attached terminal.

 Finally the :window_width option is now ignored.
 Screen width now automatically determined.